Freelancer (video game)

-Freelancer is an American space trading and combat simulation video game developed by Digital Anvil and published by Microsoft Game Studios.
+Freelancer is a 2003 space trading and combat simulation video game developed by Digital Anvil and published by Microsoft Game Studios.
 It is a chronological sequel to Digital Anvil's Starlancer, a combat flight simulator released in 2000.
 The game was initially announced by Chris Roberts in 1999, and following many production schedule mishaps and a buyout of Digital Anvil by Microsoft, it was eventually released in March 2003.

 In the game, players take on the roles of spacecraft pilots.
 These characters fly single-seater ships, exploring the planets and space stations of 48 known star systems.
 They also engage in dogfights with other pilots (player- and computer-controlled) to protect traders or engage in piracy themselves.
 Other player activities include bounty-hunting, commodity trading, and resource mining.
 The single-player mode puts the player in the role of Edison Trent, who goes through a series of missions to save the Sirius sector from a mysterious alien force.
 In multiplayer mode, players are free to take on any role and to explore anywhere from the start.